 SSL

 ViciBox supports SSL out of the box with a self-signed certificate.
 While functional, it is not recommended to use this certificate at all.
-It’s merely a place-holder for a real SSL certificate.
+It is merely a placeholder for a real SSL certificate.

-For clusters it’s recommended to use a wildcard SSL certificate.
-These are available from several Certificate Authorities including the free providers.
+For clusters, it is recommended to use a wildcard SSL certificate.
+These are available from several Certificate Authorities, including free providers.
 Commercial SSL providers tend to be less problematic and require yearly renewals.
-The free SSL providers generally require that the certificate be renewed every 30 to 90 days through an automated process.
-It’s this automated process in conjunction with firewalls that tends to be an issue.
+Free SSL providers generally require that the certificate be renewed every 30 to 90 days through an automated process.
+This automated process, in conjunction with firewalls, tends to be an issue.

 Attention

-Before SSL can be setup the server needs a Fully Qualified Domain Name aka ‘FQDN’.
-For example, if ‘your.domain.com’ is the FQDN for the server then the ViciDial web interface should be accessible at ‘http://your.domain.com’ in a web browser.
-Until this is correctly working no SSL certificate ever will.
+Before SSL can be set up, the server needs a Fully Qualified Domain Name (FQDN).
+For example, if your.domain.com is the FQDN for the server, then the ViciDial web interface should be accessible at http://your.domain.com in a web browser.
+Until this is correctly working, no SSL certificate will ever work.

 Common Files

-To help SSL certificates work across a cluster without requiring multiple webRTC templates there is a common file location that Apache and Asterisk is configured to use.
-By default the self-signed certificate is located there.
-To install your own certificates a symlink should be created from the actual SSL certificate to the common one.
+To help SSL certificates work across a cluster without requiring multiple webRTC templates, there is a common file location that Apache and Asterisk are configured to use.
+By default, the self-signed certificate is located there.
+To install your own certificates, a symlink should be created from the actual SSL certificate to the common one.

 Purpose